TimGrt/Ansible-Workshop-Exercises/docs/day2/day2-overview.md

 These roles are not necessarily dedicated to a person or team.
 Many organizations assign multiple roles to people or outsource specific automation tasks based on their needs.

 Automation operators are typically the primary individuals who interact directly with the automation controller, based on their responsibilities.

-### Who will use automation content navigator?
-The automation content navigator is mainly geared towards developers of automation.
-This can mean people creating automated tasks with available modules, those migrating roles into Collections or those who are developing modules from the ground up.
-Content navigator runs as a textual user interface and looks great within a terminal session, even while running inside popular code editors with included terminal panes.

 ### Automation mesh
 ![Automation mesh](mesh_logical.png)